 3.4.6 Other relevant issues

-The government of the Czech Republic (CR) also provides support to its compatriots especially in the field of education and culture.
-The government adopted a legal framework for another period of supporting Czech compatriot communities abroad with its decrees from 2005 and 2008 for "Support of Czech Cultural Heritage Abroad 2006–2010".
+The government of the Czech Republic (CR) also provides support to its compatriots in the field of education and culture.
+The government adopted a legal framework for another period of supporting Czech compatriot communities abroad with its decrees from 2005 and 2008 for the "Support of Czech Cultural Heritage Abroad 2006–2010".
 The programme was extended in April 2010 to run in 2011-2015.
 The full text of the Programme of Support and Rules for Making Financial Donations Abroad can be found (in Czech) at http://www.mzv.cz/krajane.

 According to this programme, the Ministry of Education, Youth and Sports focuses on programmes that promote the preservation of knowledge of the Czech language among compatriots.
-The Ministry annually provides scholarship study residences at public universities in the CR, courses in the methodology of Czech language teaching and pedagogy studies at high schools in the CR.
+The MEYS annually provides scholarship study residences at public universities in the CR, courses in the methodology of Czech language teaching and pedagogy studies at high schools in the CR.
 Compatriot studies are focused on Czech for foreigners, teaching the Czech language and literature, history, ethnology, art history or theology; language courses help maintain and expand the knowledge of the Czech Republic and cultural awareness.
-The Ministry supports the adoption and preservation of the Czech language among members of regional communities.
+The MEYS supports the adoption and preservation of the Czech language among members of regional communities.
 Czech teachers are sent to compatriot communities in Croatia, Germany, Serbia, Romania, Russia, the Ukraine, Argentina, Paraguay and Brazil, especially those compatriot communities that are interested in maintaining their Czech identity.
-Teachers also get involved in other activities like helping folklore companies, working with local teachers, helping compatriots to maintain contact with contemporary events in the CR, helping to organise cultural and sport events, libraries etc.
+Teachers also get involved in other activities like helping folklore companies, working with local teachers, helping compatriots to maintain contact with contemporary events in the CR, and helping to organise cultural and sports events, libraries etc.

-The Ministry of Foreign Affairs (MFA) supports co-operation with Czech associations all around the world in many different ways, e.g. providing grants for cultural projects, sending textbooks, books and video-cassettes, issuing certificates for membership of Czech diaspora communities and last but not least, it organises a Czech language course for in Dobruška, CR.
-Grants are provided for maintenance and repair of diaspora schools, cultural facilities and small monuments.
-An information service is also provided for Czech associations around the world along with the international magazine ÄŒeské listy.
-The Ministry also collaborates with the Standing Senate Commission on Compatriots Living Abroad and the Subcommittee on Compatriots of the Committee on Foreign Affairs of the Chamber of Deputies, in the Parliament of the CR.
+The Ministry of Foreign Affairs (MFA) supports cooperation with Czech associations all around the world in many different ways, e.g. providing grants for cultural projects, sending textbooks, books and video-cassettes, issuing certificates of membership of Czech diaspora communities, and last but not least, it organises a Czech language course in Dobruška city, CR.
+Grants are provided for the maintenance and repair of diaspora schools, cultural facilities and small monuments.
+An information service is also provided for Czech associations around the world along with the international magazine České listy.
+The Ministry also collaborates with the Standing Senate Commission on Compatriots Living Abroad and the Subcommittee on Compatriots of the Committee on Foreign Affairs of the Chamber of Deputies of the Parliament of the CR.
 The MFA finances the broadcasting of Radio Praha abroad.
-Radio Praha has functioned since 1936 and has a particular focus on the compatriot community.
-The goal is to provide qualified and objective information on political, economic, cultural and society-wide development in the Czech Republic.
+Radio Praha has operated since 1936 and is particularly focused on the compatriot community.
+The goal is to provide qualified and objective information on political, economic, cultural and society-wide developments in the Czech Republic.
 Daily broadcasts take place in English, German, French, Spanish, Czech and Russian.
-More information available at: http://www.radio.cz.
+More information is available at: http://www.radio.cz.